oric-software/glOric/docs/introduction.md

 glVerticesX[n] = 2,  glVerticesY[n] = 3 and glVerticesZ[n] = 1,

 For glOric to know the number of vertices that are stored in this array, it has to be indicated in the `glNbVertices` variable.
-The maximum number of vertices is configured througb the constant named `NB_MAX_VERTICES` defined in file `glOric_vXY.h`.
+The maximum number of vertices is configured througb the constant named `NB_MAX_VERTICES` defined in file `glOric.h`.
 In any circumstance, you must ensure that the value contained in the `glNbVertices` variable is lower than the value of `NB_MAX_VERTICES` (which can't be greater or equal to 256).
 Memory corruption can occur if this constraint is not respected.

 Once vertex of the scene are given to glOric, we can refer to them through their index to tell glOric where to draw particles, segments and faces.